mathias-brandewinder/mathias-brandewinder.github.io/_posts/2021-04-05-fsharp-spring-embedders-graph-layout.md

 I'll leave it at that for today, with two parting comments.

-If you look at the implementation of `ForceGraph`, you will see that it is slightly different from what I presented above, with an additional field, `Center`:
+First, if you look at the implementation of `ForceGraph`, you will see that it is slightly different from what I presented above, with an additional field, `Center`:

 ``` fsharp
 type ForceGraph<'Node when 'Node: comparison> = {